Business & Finance

 Oil Trades Near One-Week Low as U.S. Gasoline Stockpiles Surge

-CPI down in Hanoi, HCM City
+CPI increases in Ha Noi, HCM City

 Last updated at